What Is ChexSystems?

-A payment plan can take care of the problem.
-Once the money is paid off the bank should report it to ChexSystems so your report can show that the debt is paid off.
-A bank may be willing to work with you at this point.
-A smaller local bank or credit union may be more open to working with someone who's had issues reported to ChexSystems.
+Once the money is paid off, the bank should report it to ChexSystems so your report can show that the debt is paid off.
+A bank may be willing to work with you at this point, and a smaller local bank or credit union may be more open to working with someone who's had issues reported to ChexSystems.

-It can be challenging to get by without using a bank to have electronic access to your money.
-You could make do with a savings account for a short time, but your banking fees will likely increase.
+It can be challenging to get by without using a bank for electronic access to your money.
+You could make do with a savings account for a short time, but your banking fees likely will increase.

 While addressing your report with ChexSystems, you'll have to monitor your spending more closely and pay bills with money orders or prepaid credit cards.